kolenaIO/kolena/docs/metrics/wer-cer-mer.md

+---
+description: Discover how the difference in texts is quantifiable with WER, CER, and MER
+---

 # WER, CER, and MER

 Word Error Rate (WER), Character Error Rate (CER), and Match Error Rate (MER) are essential metrics used in the